 The issue could be in endpoint flapping or queuing/buffering as shown below.

 Atomic Counters can be used to ensure packets are not dropped on spine nodes and reach to the egress leaf.
-In case the packets didn't reach the egress leaf, check the ELAM on the ingress leaf to see which fabric port the packets are sent out.
+In case the packets did not reach the egress leaf, check the ELAM on the ingress leaf to see which fabric port the packets are sent out.
 To isolate the issue to a specific spine, leaf uplinks can be shut down to force the traffic towards another spine.

 ACI uses an endpoint table to forward packets from one endpoint to another endpoint.
-An intermittent reachability issue can be caused by endpoint flapping because inappropriate endpoint information will cause the packet to be sent out to a wrong destination or to be contract dropped as its classified into the wrong EPG.
+An intermittent reachability issue can be caused by endpoint flapping because inappropriate endpoint information causes the packet to be sent out to a wrong destination or to be contract dropped as its classified into the wrong EPG.
 Even if the destination is supposed to be an L3Out instead of an endpoint group, ensure that the IP is not learned as an endpoint in the same VRF across any leaf switches.

 See the "Endpoint Flapping" sub-section in this section for more details on how to troubleshoot endpoint flapping.